-Embark on an exciting voyage, where numerous animatronic animals and corny jokes from the boat’s skipper are enjoyed.
+Embark on an exciting voyage!
+Enjoy numerous animatronic animals and corny jokes from the boat’s skipper on Jungle Cruise.

 Opening Day: October 1, 1971